luckylwk/luckylwk.github.io/_posts/2015-09-13-visualising-mnist-pca-tsne.markdown

 <img src="/assets/mnist-pca.png" style="max-width:600px;" />

 From the graph we can see the two components definitely hold some information, especially for specific digits, but clearly not enough to set all of them apart.
 Luckily there is another technique that we can use to reduce the number of dimensions that may prove more helpful.
-In the next few paragraph we are going to take a look at that technique and explore if it gives us a better way of reducing the dimensions for visualisation.
+In the next few paragraphs we are going to take a look at that technique and explore if it gives us a better way of reducing the dimensions for visualisation.
 The method we will be exploring is known as **t-SNE** (t-Distributed Stochastic Neighbouring Entities).

 ### t-Distributed Stochastic Neighbouring Entities (t-SNE)

 t-Distributed Stochastic Neighbor Embedding ([t-SNE](http://lvdmaaten.github.io/tsne/)) is another technique for dimensionality reduction and is particularly well suited for the visualization of high-dimensional datasets.
-Contrary to PCA its not a mathematical technique but a probablistic one.
+Contrary to PCA it is not a mathematical technique but a probablistic one.
 The [original paper](http://jmlr.org/papers/volume9/vandermaaten08a/vandermaaten08a.pdf) describes the working of t-SNE as:

 *t-Distributed stochastic neighbor embedding (t-SNE) minimizes the divergence between two distributions: a distribution that measures pairwise similarities of the input objects and a distribution that measures pairwise similarities of the corresponding low-dimensional points in the embedding.*